 Spinal fusion treatment — what are the alternatives?

-Patients diagnosed with spine conditions are typically recommended to try several conservative therapies as a first method of treatment.
-Most mild spine conditions respond well to conservative treatments, such as chiropractic care, physical therapy, pain medication and other non-surgical therapies.
+Patients diagnosed with spine conditions are typically recommended to try conservative therapies as a first method of treatment.
+People often respond well to options such as chiropractic care, physical therapy, massage and medication.
 The purpose of these treatments is to relieve the pain and symptoms associated with the spine condition while also taking pressure off the spine and improving mobility.

 However, some more severe spine conditions may not respond well to conservative therapies.
-If you have been diagnosed with a spine condition and you have sought conservative treatment for more than three months with little to no lasting pain relief, you should consult your physician about a new treatment regimen.
-Your physician may recommend that you undergo spinal surgery to effectively treat your condition, if your condition is not finding relief from conservative treatments.
+If you are dealing with debilitating symptoms and have sought conservative treatment for more than three months with little to no lasting pain relief, you should consult your doctor about next steps.
+He or she may recommend that you undergo spinal surgery, including a fusion, to effectively treat your condition if it is not responding to conservative treatments.

-The surgery begins with the surgeon making a small infusion in the back, about an inch in length.
-Through this small incision, the surgeon will access the spine and remove the diseased disc or joint that is impacting the nerve root in the spinal canal and causing your pain.
-Unlike traditional open back fusion that has to cut through the surrounding muscles and soft tissue to perform a spinal fusion, our minimally invasive surgery leaves all of the muscles and soft tissue surrounding the spine intact.
-This helps reduce a patient’s recovery time because the muscles do not have to heal and rebuild.
-After the damaged disc or joint is removed, the surgeon will insert material, such as a bone graft or artificial disc, into the now-empty space to stabilize the spine.
+Through a small incision, about an inch in length, the surgeon will access the spine and remove the spinal anatomy, such as a severely damaged disc, causing pain, instability and nerve compression.
+Unlike traditional open back fusion that has to cut through the surrounding muscles and soft tissue to perform a spinal fusion, our minimally invasive surgery gently spreads apart tissue to reach the area.
+This helps reduce a patient’s recovery time and risk of complication because the muscles do not have to heal and rebuild.^ To stabilize the area, the surgeon will insert material, such as a bone graft or artificial disc, into the now-empty space.